-You will notice a number of recipes published on the internet call for the use of chicken stock.
-This is normally needed where a smaller quantity of onions have been used and therefore, more liquid is needed.
+You will notice many recipes published on the internet call for the use of chicken stock.
+This is normally needed where a smaller quantity of onions have been used, and therefore, more liquid is needed.
 In recipes where a significant quantity of onions has been used, the extra liquid is not necessary as there is enough wat base for cover; the chicken pieces will cook on a low heat resulting in the "sweating" out of its own liquids.
 Naturally, you will be cooking this in your kitchen to suit your time and effort.
 If by your judgment, the recipe could use more moisture, add a little water as required.

 - juice of 1 small lemon

 - 6 tablespoons vegetable oil or niter kibbeh (fragrant butter)